Green Architecture Sessions 2020

 What is Green Architecture Sessions 2020?

-Green Architecture Sessions 2020 (previously the in-person event, Green Architecture Day) is the new name for our annual event, Green Architecture Day.
+Green Architecture Sessions 2020 is the new name for our annual event, Green Architecture Day.
 Each year we host a conference full of inspiring talks about how we can build, work and live in greener, healthier buildings and communities, and 2020 is all about ACTION.

 This year, our impressive lineup will be focusing their talks on the actions they are taking to address the climate and biodiversity crisis.